aranya-project/aranya/crates/daemon/src/policy.md

     policy {
         let author = get_valid_user(envelope::author_id(envelope))

-        // Owners, Admins and Operators can define APS labels. check is_owner(author.role) || is_admin(author.role) || is_operator(author.role)
+        // Owners, Admins and Operators can define AFC labels. check is_owner(author.role) || is_admin(author.role) || is_operator(author.role)
-        // It must be a valid APS label that does not already exist. check is_valid_label(this.label)
+        // It must be a valid AFC label that does not already exist. check is_valid_label(this.label)
         check !exists Label[label: this.label]